stevetorr/wannier_shift/docs/header.md

 ### generate_model.py

 Generate_model.py generates the Tight Binding Hamiltonian model, querying the already-generated parquet multiple times.
-It first constructs atom positions for the 2D material being studied, and computes displacements to perform interpolation and retrieve electronic couplings.
+It first constructs atom positions for the 2D material being studied, and computes displacements to perform interpolation and obtain corresponding electronic couplings.
 The TBH model is built from these couplings and printed in the output.
 In order to run this code, spark_query.py has to be first executed to create a parquet directory using the desired number of data files.
 The number of data files to be read can be specified by modifing the following part of spark_query.py.

     # Set how many files needed to be read
     files=[]